 08/25/2021 Afghanistan (International Christian Concern) – According to CNN, the Taliban announced they would no longer allow Afghan nationals to travel to the Kabul airport to be evacuated.
 This statement comes as thousands of ‘at-risk’ Afghans, including Afghan Christians, attempt to flee the country.

-In a press conference on Tuesday, Taliban spokesman Zabiullah Mujahid said that while foreign national could continue traveling to the airport, the huge crowds of Afghans that have gathered near the airport should return home.
+In a press conference on Tuesday, Taliban spokesman Zabiullah Mujahid said that while foreign nationals could continue traveling to the airport, the huge crowds of Afghans that have gathered near the airport should return home.

 “The road, which goes to the airport, is blocked,” Mujahid said.
 “Afghans cannot take that road to go to the airport, but foreign nationals are allowed to take that road to the airport.”

-“We are not allowing the evacuation of Afghans anymore and we are not happy with it either,” Mujahid added.
+“We are not allowing the evacuation of Afghans anymore, and we are not happy with it either,” Mujahid added.

 White House Press Secretary Jen Psaki said that the Taliban’s statement should not impact the Afghans who are prioritized by the United States to leave the country.
 In a statement regarding the evacuation of Afghan nationals, Paski stated, “Our expectation, which we have also conveyed to the Taliban, is that they should be able to get to the airport.”